pfeilbr/karma-playground/README.md

 # [Karma](https://karma-runner.github.io) Playground

-Project to learn and experiment with Karma test runner.
+Project to learn and experiment with the Karma javascript test runner.
+Karma runs your javascript tests in multiple browsers.

 ## Quickstart Tutorial